HarshMohan14/northeastdreamz/FIREBASE_SECURITY_RULES.md

 ### Step 4: Test
 1. Go back to your admin panel
-2. Try creating a blog again
+2. Try creating a package or blog again
 3. It should work now! ✅

 ## 🔒 Production Security Recommendations